Exclusive: Supply chain software firm E2open nears deal to go public - sources

 The sources requested anonymity because the matter is confidential.
 CC Neuberger declined to comment.
 E2open and Insight Partners did not immediately respond to requests for comment.

-CC Neuberger I is a special purpose acquisition (SPAC), which is a shell company that uses money raised in an initial public offering to acquire a private company which then becomes public as a result.
+CC Neuberger I is a special purpose acquisition (SPAC), or shell, company that uses proceeds from an initial public offering to acquire a private company, which then becomes public as a result.

+Merging with a SPAC has become a popular alternative to going public in a traditional initial public offering, as it involves less regulatory scrutiny and more certainty over the market valuation and funds raised.

+So far this year, sports betting platform DraftKings Inc and electric commercial truck maker Nikola Corp have gone public by merging with a SPAC.

+Insight Partners took E2open private in 2015 in a roughly $273 million deal.
+The Austin, Texas-based company sells software that allows companies to manage their supply chain.

+E2open’s revenue is around five times what it was in 2015, one of the sources said.
+It stands to benefit as companies automate their supply chains further in the COVID-19 pandemic.

-CC Neuberger I, led by veteran Wall Street dealmaker Chinh Chu’s investment firm, raised $414 million in an IPO in April with the aim of buying a company in the financial, technology and business services sectors.
+Led by veteran Wall Street dealmaker Chinh Chu’s investment firm, CC Neuberger I raised $414 million in an IPO in April with the aim of buying a company in the financial, technology and business services sectors.

+CC Neuberger I has also lined up more than $500 million in additional funding for the E2open deal through a private investment in public equity (PIPE) with institutional investors, one of the sources said.

+Chu’s CC Capital in the last five years has raised several SPACs, acquiring the likes of potato-chip maker Utz Brands Inc and U.S. annuities and life insurer Fidelity & Guaranty.
+CC Capital also took U.S. business analytics firm Dun & Bradstreet Holdings Inc public through an IPO in June.

 Reporting by Joshua Franklin in Boston; Editing by Richard Chang